Tahmasp I: Ottoman war

-Qajar painted and printed cotton pictorial kalamkar panel depicting Tahmasp I in battle, surrounded by various other warriors, signed Sheikh Ali, Iran, second half 19th century.
+Shah Tahmasp I at his court in Tabriz, around 26 years old.
+Nighttime in a City, by Mir Sayyid Ali, c.
+1540 (Sackler Museum, 1958.76).

 Suleiman the Magnificent, sultan of the Ottoman Empire, may have considered a strong Safavid empire a threat to his ambitious plans in the west and northwest of his realm.
 During the first decade of Tahmasp's reign, however, he was preoccupied with fighting the Habsburgs and the unsuccessful attempt to seize Vienna.
 In 1532, while the Ottomans were fighting in Hungary, Suleiman sent Olama Beg Takkalu with 50,000 troops under Fil Pasha to Iran.
 Olama Beg was one of many Takkalu members who, after Chuha's death, took refuge in the Ottoman Empire.
 The Ottomans seized Tabriz and Kurdistan, and tried to obtain support from Gilan province.
 Tahmasp drove the Ottomans out, but news of another Uzbek invasion prevented him from defeating them.
 Suleiman sent his grand vizier, Ibrahim Pasha, to occupy Tabriz in July 1534 and joined him two months later.
 Suleiman peacefully conquered Baghdad and Shia cities such as Najaf.
 Whilst the Ottomans were on the march, Tahmasp was in Balkh, campaigning against the Uzbeks.

 The first Ottoman invasion caused the greatest crisis of Tahmasp's reign.
 Its events however are difficult to reconstruct; on an unknown date, an agent from the Shamlu tribe unsuccessfully tried to poison Tahmasp; they revolted against the shah, who had recently asserted his authority by removing Hossein Khan.
 Seeking to dethrone Tahmasp, they chose one of his younger brothers, Sam Mirza (who had a Shamlu guardian) as their candidate.
 The rebels then contacted Suleiman and asked him for support in enthroning Sam Mirza, who promised to follow a pro-Ottoman policy.
 Suleiman recognised him as ruler of Iran, which panicked Tahmasp's court.
 Tahmasp reconquered the seized territory when Suleiman went to Mesopotamia, and Suleiman led another campaign against him.
-Tahmasp attacked his rearguard, and Suleiman was forced to retreat to Istanbul at the end of 1535 after losing all his gains except Baghdad.
+Tahmasp attacked his rearguard, and Suleiman was forced to retreat to Constantinople at the end of 1535 after losing all his gains except Baghdad.
 After confronting the Ottomans, Tahmasp rushed to Khorasan to defeat his brother.
 Sam Mirza surrendered and sought mercy from Tahmasp.
 The shah accepted his brother's pleads and banished him to Qazvin but otherwise executed many of his advisors, namely, his Shamlu guardian.

 Alqas Mirza and Suleiman the Magnificent.
 Illustration from the Süleymanname (Ottoman, 1558).